-On the 23rd July 2021 in the morning, the respondent 21 years old and two other men, 21 and 26 years old, all Afghan nationals, were detected hiding inside a truck at the Slovenian border crossing of Gruškovje (46°16’44.2″N 15°51’56.8″E).
-Eight officers wearing blue uniforms (two women and three men) were present at the scanner checking point.
-The Slovenian officers checked their bodies and bags, then they confiscated the bags, the money, phones and powerbanks.
-The respondent described that he and his companions had their fingerprints and pictures taken and they were asked to sign some documents in Slovenian.
+The respondent is a 21-year old Afghan male, on 23rd July 2021 he and two other Afghans (21 and 26 years old) were detected hiding inside a truck at the Slovenian border crossing of Gruškovje (46°16’44.2″N 15°51’56.8″E) in the morning.
+Eight officers wearing blue uniforms (two women and three men) were reportedly present at the scanner checking point.
+These were described by the respondent as Slovenian officers, who proceeded to check their bodies and bags, and then confiscated the bags, along with their money, phones and powerbanks.
+The respondent stated that he and his companions had their fingerprints and pictures taken and they were asked to sign some documents in Slovenian.

-They asked to stay in Slovenia and they were replied that this was not possible because of the way the entered (by truck).
+The respondent reported that they asked to stay in Slovenia and the border officials replied that this was not possible because of the way they had entered.

 «Only if you came walking staying is available for you, they said».
 The respondent repeats what the officers had told him:

 «This is one of the rules of Slovenia, if you are caught in border you cannot stay, but if you are caught inside Slovenia, they give you the possibility to stay».

 The resondent reported that after around one hour the Slovenian officers called the Croatian police and subsequently two Croatian police officers identified by the respondent as municipality police, arrived in a patrol car.
 The possessions confiscated from the Slovenian officers were handed over and the Croatian officers subsequently drove the respondent and his companions to the official toll-police station (Naplatna postaja Trakošćan, E59, Gornji Macelj).

 There, they were reportedly asked to sign a document translated into Pastho and it was explained to them that they would be brought to Bosnia.
 The respondent reportedly expressed his opposition to the decision to be moved to Bosnia multiple times.